rudecs/openvcloud/specs/capacity_limits/instrumentation.md

 # Capacity Limit Instrumentation

-This document describes the implementation required to do capacity limiting on network disk and cpu.
+This document describes the implementation required to do capacity limiting on network disk and CPU.

 ## Actors

-A new actor will be added under our private api `cloudbroker` which will be called `qos` (Quality of services)
+A new actor will be added under our private API `cloudbroker` which will be called `qos` (Quality of services)

 ### Methods that will be added

 #### limitInternetBandwith

-This will put a limit on the outgoing traffic on the public vif off the vfw on the physical machine
+This will put a limit on the outgoing traffic on the public VIF of the VFW on the physical machine

 Params:
 * cloudspaceId: Id of the cloudspace to limit
-* maxSpeed: maximum speeds in kilobyts per second
+* maxSpeed: maximum speeds in kilobytes per second

-#### limitInternalBanwwith
+#### limitInternalBandwith

-This will put a limit on the virtual interface of all VMs within the cloudspace
+This will put a limit on the VIF of all VMs within the cloudspace

 Params:
 * cloudspaceId: Id of the cloudspace to limit
-* maxSpeed: maximum speeds in kilobyts per second
+* maxSpeed: maximum speeds in kilobytes per second

 #### limitIO